aws-samples/config-resource-compliance-dashboard/README.md

 Log into the AWS Management Console for your **Log Archive account**.

 1. Open the CloudFormation console and upload the template file `cloudformation/cid-crcd-resources.yaml`.
 Specify these parameters:
-   - `Stack name` This is up to you, but we recommend to call it `cid-crcd-resources`
+   - `Stack name` This is up to you, but we recommend to call it `cid-crcd-resources`.
    - `User name of QuickSight user` Leave it at the default value.
-This parameter is ignored in this deployment mode
+This parameter is ignored in this deployment mode.
-   - `Log Archive account ID` The number of the AWS account where you are currently logged in
+   - `Log Archive account ID` The number of the AWS account where you are currently logged in.
-   - `Log Archive bucket` Name of the Amazon S3 bucket that collects AWS Config data
+   - `Log Archive bucket` Name of the Amazon S3 bucket that collects AWS Config data.
    - `Dashboard account ID` Insert the number of the Dashboard account used at Step 1.
 Notice this in NOT where you are currently logged in.
-It is important that this is different than the value in `Log Archive account ID` for the CloudFormation template to deploy the resources for this deployment
+It is important that this is different than the value in `Log Archive account ID` for the CloudFormation template to deploy the resources for this deployment.
-   - `Dashboard bucket` Insert the name of the Amazon S3 bucket that will collect AWS Config data.
-Insert the bucket name that you specified in this field at Step 1.
-It is important that this is different than the value in `Log Archive bucket` for the CloudFormation template to deploy the resources for this deployment
+   - `Dashboard bucket` Insert the bucket name that you specified in this field at Step 1.
+It is important that this is different than the value in `Log Archive bucket` for the CloudFormation template to deploy the resources for this deployment.
    - `Configure S3 event notification` Leave it at the default value.
-This parameter is ignored in this deployment mode
+This parameter is ignored in this deployment mode.
    - `Configure cross-account replication` Select `yes` to let the template configure S3 replication from the Log Archive bucket to the Dashboard bucket.
-There may be cases in which AWS customers already have configured S3 replication on the Log Archive bucket; in this case select `no` and then you'll have to manually configure this part (more details below)
+There may be cases in which AWS customers already have configured S3 replication on the Log Archive bucket; in this case select `no` and then you'll have to manually configure this part (more details below).
      - Please notice that if you select `yes`, any existing S3 replication configuration will be overwritten!
-   - **Leave every other parameter to its default value**
+   - **Leave every other parameter to its default value**.
 1. Run the template.
 1. Note down the output values of the CloudFormation template.

 ##### Step 3
 Log back into the AWS Management Console for your **Log Archive account**.

 1. Deploy QuickSight Dashboard using the [CID-CMD](https://github.com/aws-samples/aws-cudos-framework-deployment) tool:
    - Navigate to the AWS Management Console and open AWS CloudShell.
-Be sure to be in the correct region
+Be sure to be in the correct region.
-   - The tool requires Python 3
+   - The tool requires Python 3.
    - Make sure you have the latest pip package installed:
     ```
     python3 -m ensurepip --upgrade